 Every UND student eligible to receive a 1098-T will have electronic access to their form through Campus Connection.
-If the student does not grant consent for electronic access, a paper copy will be sent prior to January 31, 2015.
-Students who grant consent for electronic access will always have access to their electronic 1098-T sooner than students who are receiving a mailed copy.
+If the student does not grant consent for electronic access, a paper copy will be mailed prior to January 31 for the preceding calendar tax year.

 Why is Box 1 of my 1098-T blank?

 Box 1 (payments received for qualified tuition and related expenses) is blank because UND reports "Amounts billed" instead.
 The IRS provides the option for universities to report either "Payments received" in Box 1 OR "Amounts billed" in Box 2, but not both.
 UND has elected to report "Amounts billed."
 IRS regulations prevent the University from changing our reporting method for a current or prior tax year.

 While it is a good starting point, the 1098-T, as designed and regulated by the IRS, does not contain all of the information needed to claim a tax credit.
 Most of the information needed must come from the student's personal financial records of what the student paid during the calendar year.
 The student/filer should ensure that supporting documentation is also provided to the IRS for payments made to UND.
 Additionally, each taxpayer and his or her tax advisor must make the final determination of qualifying expenses.